 Muttville focuses on protecting senior and other less desirable adoptees who would be euthanized in other shelters.
 Their shelter is cage-free and provides medical care and foster opportunities.
 To date, Muttville has rescued over 10,000 dogs and adopted countless out through events and outreach.

-Founded by CEO and author Victoria Lily Shaffer, Pup Culture Rescue saves homeless and mistreated animals both locally and internationally.
+Founded by CEO and author Victoria Lily Shafferopens in a new tab, Pup Culture Rescue saves homeless and mistreated animals both locally in the LA area and internationally.
 They then provide medical treatment and rehabilitation with the aim of finding them forever homes.

 New trends we can totally get behind.

 - opens in a new tab

 Seriously, you can donate to shelters just by shopping!

 Spend your hard-earned cash on fashion, beauty, and lifestyle brands that support worthy causes.